konflux-ci/e2e-tests/README.md

 * Ability to run the test suites separately.

 # Running the tests
-Whnen you want to run the E2E tests for AppStudio you need to have installed tools(in Requirements chapter), installed the AppStudio in E2E mode and compiled `e2e-appstudio` binary.
+When you want to run the E2E tests for AppStudio you need to have installed tools(in Requirements chapter), installed the AppStudio in E2E mode and compiled `e2e-appstudio` binary.

 ## Requirements
 Requirements for installing AppStudio in E2E mode and running the E2E tests: